YosysHQ/mcy/README.md

 Running `mcy update` will re-run the `[logic]` section for all mutations and output some statistics.

+Running `mcy status` will only output the statistics from `mcy update` but will not make any changes to the database.

 Running `mcy list` will list all mutations and their current tags.

 Running `mcy list --details` will print more details for each mutation.